lucyinthesky2111/milestone-project-one/TESTING.md

 <h2 align="center"><img src="assets/readme-images/lighthouse-404-mobile.png"></h2>

 # Responsiveness
 A combination of Bootstrap and CSS media queries were used to make this website responsive.
 When writing media queries, I used the same breakpoints as Bootstrap.
 Details of these breakpoints can be found [here](https://getbootstrap.com/docs/5.0/layout/breakpoints/).
-Responsivity at the Bootstrap breakpoints and on different device screen sizes was tested using Google Chrome Devtools.
+Responsivity at the Bootstrap breakpoints, and on different device screen sizes, was tested using Google Chrome Devtools.
 Device screen sizes tested include:
 * iPhone SE
 * iPhone XR
 * iPhone 12 Pro